spacebanana420/tofu/doc/variables.md

 ## Arrays

-With the instructions `array`, `arradd` and `arrget`, you can declare arrays as a container to multiple elements of integer or string value:
+With the instructions `array`, `arradd`, `arrget`, `arreplace` you can declare arrays as a container to multiple elements of integer or string value:

 ```
 //Create a new array or replace if one named "info" already exists